Qualitative Numeric Planning: Reductions and Complexity: Experiments

-The translator switches to the complete translation as there are actions that increment variables but, as in the previous case, the variable $b$ is optimized because no action increments it.
-The complete translation runs in less than 0.01 seconds and produces a FOND problem $P$ that has 63 atoms and 40 actions (59 atoms for encoding the counters and the stack, and 35 actions to manipulate the stack and move the top counter).
-FOND-SAT finds the solution shown in Figure~\ref{fig:gripper} in 2.53 seconds; it makes 7 calls to the SAT solver that require 0.30 seconds in total.
+The translator runs in less than 0.01 seconds and generates a FOND problem $P=T(Q)$ with 54 atoms and 47 actions (50 atoms for encoding the counters and the stack, and 29 actions to manipulate the stack and move the top counter).
+FOND-SAT finds the solution shown in Figure~\ref{fig:gripper} in 11.25 seconds; it makes 10 calls to the SAT solver that require 3.00 seconds in total.
+The resulting controller also defines a memoryless policy.